dcwbrown/dwire-debug/ReadMe.md

 the adapter to 5v should work for any circuit: The diode protects the circuit from any damage - it can only pull the DebugWIRE pin low - it cannot feed overvoltage to the AVR.

+Note that we don't drive the debugWIRE line high, but instead rely on the AVR's debugWIRE interface to pull the line high.
+Therefore it is important to keep the connections as short as possible, 2 or 3 inches seems best.

 ![Simple out of circuit hardware](https://github.com/dcwbrown/dwire-debug/blob/master/simple-hardware.jpg)